wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 not iPad Air 2?

-When I looked at the tablet vs. document sizes in the recent years, I had the feeling we are not getting things right, since most of the PDFs and books are still formatted as if they were to be printed.
-Your API documentation has 700 pages -- of course you're going to just print it!
+When I looked at the tablet vs. document sizes in the recent years, I had the feeling that we are not getting things right, since most of the PDFs and books are still formatted as if they were to be printed.
+Your code's API documentation has 700 pages -- of course you're going to just print it!

 Right now when I take a random PDF and open it on iPad Air 2, the 2nd